Todd-Owen-Mpeli/JavaScript-Calculator/README.md

 Although the calculator application executes on it original objective.
 I would like to further understand javascript language by building a more realistic real-world application or functionality.

 # Deployment
-Deployed with GitHub pages.
-(Near Future)
+Deployed with GitHub pages here: https://github.com/Todd-Owen-Mpeli/JavaScript-Calculator